 Receiver events

-Access to the Journal module has Company owner, CMS Engineer, Senior CMS Engineer, Head of operators, Operator, Installer, and Head of installers.
+The Company owner, CMS Engineer, Senior CMS Engineer, Head of operators, Operator, and Head of installers have access to the Journal module.

 - Select the object.

-- Your company employee added new receiver for cloud signaling monitoring.
+- Your company’s employee added a new receiver for cloud signaling monitoring.

-- Your company employee changed settings for receiver.
+- Your company’s employee changed the receiver settings.

-- Your company employee started monitoring object via receiver.
+- Your company’s employee started monitoring the object via the receiver.

-- Your company employee updated account number of object for receiver.
+- Your company’s employee updated the object’s account number for the receiver.

-- Your company employee stopped monitoring object via receiver.
+- Your company’s employee stopped monitoring the object via the receiver.

-Set and apply the range to filter events by time.
+Set the range and apply it to filter events by time.
 To generate a report based on the specified parameters, click the report generation button next to the filter name.

 Deleting the receiver